VigneshVSV/hololinked-docs/source/howto/actions/index.rst

 The return value must be validated by clients themselves and one may supply a schema for the return value; there is no separate validation on the server.

-If one encounters an uncomfortable use case of validating non-JSON arguments, the only other possibility is to use ``ParameterizedFunction``.
+If one encounters an uncomfortable use case of validating non-JSON arguments, until support for type annotations based validations are added, the only other possibility is to use ``ParameterizedFunction``:

 .. literalinclude:: ../code/actions/parameterized_function.py
     :lines: 3, 9-33